ArdaniahJ/Lying_Detector_using_Polynomial_Regression/README.md

 # You Are Lying!

-Nah...just kidding.
-I over exxagerated, I admitted it.

-As the description says, this is a simple regression project; sorry, it's  __a non-linear regression__ 😝 to determine the relationship between independent variable X and dependent variable y when the data is not distributed linearly, hence the name; __Polynomial Regression__.
+As the description says, this is a regression project;, it's  __a non-linear regression__  to determine the relationship between independent variable X and dependent variable y when the data is not distributed linearly, hence the name; __Polynomial Regression__.

 We all have known what regression means right?
 No?
 It's okay, let me put it here;
 <br>